Culture of Honduras: Cuisine

 Honduras has a variety of traditional dishes: The baleada is one of the most representative dishes of Honduran Gastronomy.
 It is basically composed; for a flour tortilla, which is folded and filled with fried beans, dry cheese and cream butter.
 Others add to it; roast meat or scrambled eggs to taste, sometimes avocado or chorizo is also added but with any of these ingredients it is very delicious.
 In addition to the baleadas, they are also popular: Roast beef with chimol, chicken in corn rice, fried fish with pickled onion, and the typical Garífuna dish that is fish fried in coconut oil.

 There is another very popular food called macheteada, which is a sugary flour dough frying with three slits, hence its name macheteados.
 The slices with meat or chicken are also very popular in Honduras and chicken with slices is better known as chicken chuco by Hondurans and is sold in many corners as well as the baleadas and people make them homemade and sell them and usually they It goes very well.

-Roast beef has become a typical dish, as read above, served with chimol (tomato, onion, sweet green pepper or chili, parsley all diced and seasoned with lemon, salt and pepper) served with fried beans, cheese and corn tortilla, you can add chorizo (Olanchano and Comayagua that are rich), avocado and butter or cream and if the stomach is fit and you are very hungry, a fried ripe banana.
 Other dishes are montucas, enchiladas, corn nacatamales, "tripe" or tripe soup and an abundant selection of tropical fruits such as: mango, papaya, pineapple, plum, sapotes and passion fruit (maracuyá).
 Grilled meat, pork and chicken chops are also frequently prepared with tortillas, red beans, rice and, of course, fried plantains.

 In coastal areas and in the Bay Islands, seafood is prepared in various ways and some dishes are prepared with coconut.
 The tourist areas have restaurants with international cuisine and American-style dishes.